 A New Rubber Connector Sleeve

-So, after much collaborating with the customer Aero proposed, a dual material design to the customer.
+So, after much collaboration with the customer, Aero proposed a dual-material design.
 In theory, an EPDM cover, and a Nitrile tube would resist the grout due to the unique Nitrile properties.
-“Through sample runs, we wanted to make sure the customer was satisfied with the new design by his functional testing and use of the sample sleeves,” claimed Warren Frye, a Senior Sales Engineer.
-“With the ability to provide this new dual material connector sleeve, Aero Rubber continues to be the ‘go to’ supplier for rubber connector sleeves.”
+“Through sample runs, we wanted to make sure the customer was satisfied with the new design by his functional testing and use of the sample sleeves,” explained Warren Frye, a Consultative Sales Engineer at Aero.
+“With the ability to provide this new dual-material connector sleeve, Aero Rubber continues to be the ‘go to’ supplier for rubber connector sleeves.”

 We are proud to help clients achieve success.
 New products like paraffin petroleum grout create a unique opportunity for Aero Rubber to interact with and assist their customers.
 We seek to help them obtain the solutions they need.
-When you’re developing a new project, or improving an older project, Aero Rubber is here to help!
+Whether you’re developing a new project or improving an older project, Aero Rubber is here to help!